 Are there also national-level factors that help explain the differences in perceived priority problems across countries?
 It is beyond the scope of this paper to do a full analysis of country-level factors that shape popular priorities.
 But some preliminary explorations are revealing.
 In particular, we find that the relationships observed between wealth and perceived priority problems at the individual level largely hold up at the national level as well.
-Citizens in countries at lower levels of gross domestic product (GDP) per capita are more likely to prioritize agriculture (Figure 8), water supply (Figure 9), health, infrastructure, and food shortage than those in wealthier countries.
-In contrast, citizens in countries with

-Do your own analysis of Afrobarometer data - on any question, for any country and survey round.
-It's easy and free at www.afrobarometer.org/online-data-analysis. higher levels of GDP per capita are more likely to cite unemployment (Figure 10), corruption, crime and security, housing, poverty, and other economic issues (such as wages and taxes).
-There was no significant relationship between per capita GDP and prioritization of education, energy supply, democracy, political violence, and economic management.
-Figures 8 and 10 illustrate the marked shifts that can occur as countries grow economically and popular priorities transition from a focus on livelihoods dependent on agriculture to wage employment.
+Citizens in countries at lower levels of gross domestic product (GDP) per capita3 are more likely to prioritize agriculture (Figure 8), water supply (Figure 9), health, infrastructure, and food shortage than those in wealthier countries.4 In contrast, citizens in countries with higher levels of GDP per capita are more likely to cite unemployment (Figure 10), corruption, crime and security, housing, poverty, and other economic issues (such as wages and taxes).5 There was no significant relationship between per capita GDP and prioritization of education, energy supply, democracy, political violence, and economic management.
+Figures 8 and 10 illustrate the marked shifts that can occur as countries grow economically and popular priorities transition from a focus on livelihoods dependent on agriculture to wage employment.6